jpuopolo67/linuxdoc/README.md

 * egrep - "grep" that can use extended regular expression
 * awk - text processing, search for specific patterns
 * sed - powerful command-line stream editor
-* fuser - show which processes use the named files, sockets, or filesystems
+* md5sum - calc MD5 sum of a set of bytes (considered obsolete in 2020)
+* sha256sum - calc SHA-256 (currently recommended hash function)

 ### Process Management
 * ps - show processes
+* fuser - show which processes use the named files, sockets, or filesystems
 * kill - kills a process
 * top - display processes and resource consumption
 * jobs - processes associate with a specific shell